The market for electric vehicles (EV) is growing as customers embrace sustainable technologies and energy alternatives for their homes and businesses.

 By choosing to drive an EV you are helping to reduce harmful air pollution from exhaust emisions.
 EVs emit considerably less carbon dioxide than petrol or diesel vehicles.

 If you use renewable energy to recharge your EV, you can reduce your greenhouse gas emissions even further.
 For example, you could recharge your EV from your solar PV system during the day instead of from the grid.
-Click here to learn more about the potential of battery energy storage systems for getting better value from your solar system.

 There's also a trend towards more eco-friendly production and materials for EVs.
 The Ford Focus Electric, for example, is made up of recycled materials and the padding is made out of bio based materials.
 The Nissan Leaf’s interior and bodywork are partly made out of green materials such as recycled water bottles, plastic bags, old car parts and even second hand home appliances.